IgnacioGB1990/SQL/README.md

 ## How to take advantage of this course:

-This course is meant for those who want to learn SQL in a practical approach.
+This course is meant for those who want to learn SQL in a practical and efficient approach.

-In order to learn efficiently you must dive in into the exercises provided for each lecture.
+Watching videos or reading posts is not enough.
+You must dive in !

 Exercises are designed to take between 10-20 minutes depending in your skill/experience level.